-The standard factory default configuration is not used if custom configuration option -C2 has been specified.
+The standard factory default configuration is not used if either custom configuration option (-C1 or -C2) has been specified.
+Option -C1 changes only the IT MODE from DIGITAL to 4 to 20 mA.
 Option -C2 is a full factory configuration of all parameters to the user's specifications.